dominikhaid/debian-install/readme.md

 ## TODO

+- Bring some basic nvim commands to vim
+ - copy
+ - comments
+ - jumps

+- Wayland

+- Wayland

-- create an feed back for the functions
+- Checkout right branch for the system
+- Lazygit